Computing Tree Decompositions with Small Independence Number: An 8-approximation algorithm for tree-independence number

 \begin{definition}[\textsc{Partial 3-way $\alpha$-separator}] An instance of \textsc{partial 3-way $\alpha$-separator} is a 5-tuple $(G, (V_1, V_2, V_3), S_0, R, k)$, where $G$ is a graph, $V_1, V_2, V_3, S_0$, and $R$ are disjoint subsets of $V(G)$, and $k$ is an integer.
 A solution to \textsc{partial 3-way $\alpha$-separator} is a $(V_1, V_2, V_3)$-separator $S$ such that $S_0 \subseteq S \subseteq S_0 \cup R$.
 A $2$-approximation algorithm for \textsc{partial 3-way $\alpha$-separator} either returns a solution $S$ with $\alpha(S) \le 2k$ or determines that there is no solution $S$ with $\alpha(S) \le k$. \end{definition}

 We give a 2-approximation algorithm for \textsc{partial 3-way $\alpha$-separator}.
-Then \autoref{the:sepfinding} will follow by setting $S_0 = \emptyset$ and $R = V(G) \setminus (V_1 \cup V_2 \cup V_3)$.
+Then \cref{the:sepfinding} will follow by setting $S_0 = \emptyset$ and $R = V(G) \setminus (V_1 \cup V_2 \cup V_3)$.

 We give our 2-approximation algorithm by giving 2-approximation algorithms for increasingly more general cases of \textsc{partial 3-way $\alpha$-separator}.
-First, we give a linear programming based 2-approximation algorithm for the special case when $R \subseteq N(V_1 \cup V_2 \cup V_3)$.
+First, we give a linear programming-based 2-approximation algorithm for the special case when $R \subseteq N(V_1 \cup V_2 \cup V_3)$.
 Then, we use branching and the first algorithm to give a 2-approximation algorithm for the case when $\alpha(R) = \OO(k^2)$.
 Then, we use the input tree decomposition to reduce the general case to the case where $\alpha(R) = \OO(k^2)$.

 Let us make some observations about trivial instances of \textsc{partial 3-way $\alpha$-separator}.
-First, we can assume that $\alpha(S_0) \le k$, as otherwise any solution $S$ has $\alpha(S) > k$ and we can return no immediately.
+First, we can assume that $\alpha(S_0) \le k$, as otherwise any solution $S$ has $\alpha(S) > k$ and we can immediately return ``no''.
 All our algorithms include an $n^{\OO(k)}$ factor in the time complexity, so it can be assumed that this condition is always tested.
-Then, we can also always return no if $V_i$ is adjacent to $V_j$, where $i \neq j$.
+Then, we can also always return ``no'' if some vertex of $V_i$ is adjacent to a vertex of $V_j$, where $i \neq j$.
 This can be checked in polynomial time, so we can assume that this condition is always tested.
 Note that testing this condition implies that $N(V_1 \cup V_2 \cup V_3) = N(V_1) \cup N(V_2) \cup N(V_3)$.
-We prefer to write $N(V_1 \cup V_2 \cup V_3)$ as it is shorter.
+For simplicity, we write $N(V_1 \cup V_2 \cup V_3)$ as it is shorter.